simeononsecurity/simeononsecurity.ch/content/articles/windows-hardening-best-practices-secure-windows-10-windows-11/index.en.md

 3. **Disable Unnecessary Features**: In addition to services, Windows 10 also includes various features that may not be necessary for your system.
 Open the **Control Panel**, navigate to **Programs** or **Programs and Features**, and click on **Turn Windows features on or off**.
 Uncheck any features that you do not require.
 This step helps reduce the attack surface further and minimizes the resources consumed by unnecessary features.

-4. **Regularly Review and Update**: It is crucial to regularly review the list of services and features enabled on your Windows 10 system.
+4. **Regularly Review and Update**: You need to regularly review the list of services and features enabled on your Windows 10 system.
 As your system's requirements change over time, you may need to re-evaluate the services and features that are necessary.
 Stay vigilant and update your configuration as needed.

 By disabling unnecessary services and features, you limit the potential entry points for attackers and reduce the overall attack surface of your Windows 10 system.
 This practice improves your system's security posture and mitigates the risk of exploitation.

 For more information on managing services and features in Windows 10, you can refer to the following [article](https://www.tweakhound.com/2015/07/27/windows-10-default-services/#:~:text=Windows%2010%20Default%20Services%20%20%20%20Name,%20%20%20%2044%20more%20rows%20) for detailed guidance.

-Remember, it is crucial to exercise caution when disabling services and features, as disabling essential components can negatively impact your system's functionality.
+Remember, you need to exercise caution when disabling services and features, as disabling essential components can negatively impact your system's functionality.
 Always research and understand the purpose of a service or feature before making any changes.

 #### 7. **Implement Firewall Rules**
 The built-in firewall in Windows 10 acts as a crucial line of defense against unauthorized network traffic.
 By configuring firewall rules, you can control which inbound and outbound connections are allowed, thereby enhancing the security of your system.